zultron/rocker/README.md

 - Simple interface to complex `docker build`/`docker run` commands
   - Defaults cover many use cases
   - A config file allows extra settings to accommodate other use cases

-This script is flexible for use in many situations, even while it has been tailored for use with ROS workspaces.

 ## `.rocker` configuration file